Other recent blogs

 Reach out, we'd love to hear from you!

-The IoT Devices are typically connected to the Internet via an IP (Internet Protocol) network.
+IoT devices are typically connected to the Internet via an IP (Internet Protocol) network.
 However, devices such as Bluetooth and RFID allow IoT devices to connect locally.
 In these cases, there’s a difference in power, range, and memory used.
-Connection through IP networks are comparatively complex, requires increased memory and power from the IoT devices while the range is not a problem.
-On the other hand, non-IP networks demand comparatively less power and memory but have a range limitation.

 Types of IoT Protocols